gnames/gnparser/README.md

 ### Usage as a REST API Interface

-Use web-server REST API as a slower, but more wide-spread alternative to gRPC server.
+Use web-server REST API as a slower, but a more wide-spread alternative to gRPC server.
 Web-based user interface and API are invoked by ``--web-port`` or ``-w`` flag.
 To start web server on ``http://0.0.0.0:9000``